-- 1. Log into your router management page (see "Access your router management page" on page 27). - 2.
+- 1. Log into your router management page (see "Access your router management page" on page 25). - 2.
 Click on Main, and click on WAN. - 3.
 In the Connection Type drop-down list, click the type of Internet connection provided by your Internet Service Provider (ISP). - 4.
 Complete the fields required by your ISP. - 5.
-Complete the optional settings only if required by your ISP.
+Complete the optional settings only if required by your ISP. - 6.
+To save changes, click Apply.